 - Authentication Method - Select password or public key authentication.
 If key based authentication is selected, copy your account's public key from Settings -> Account Settings -> Profile and add it to the SFTP user's authorized keys.

 - User Name - the user name to use when connecting to SFTP server.
+User Name cannot contain the character $.

 - Password - the password to use when connecting to SFTP server using password authentication.
+Password cannot contain the characters $ or @.

 - Port - the TCP port of the SFTP server (Default is 22).